yetanotherco/aligned-layer/claim_contracts/README.md

    ```
    make deploy-token
    ```
 3. Write down the token proxy address that is printed in the console output.
+Do this in the `config.example.json` file, under the `tokenProxy` key.
 4. Deploy the claimable contract
    ```
    make deploy-claimable-local